AllenShamsi/SPAN/README.md

 SPAN is distributed under the **GNU General Public License v3.0 or later**.

-This repository also includes bundled third-party code from QCustomPlot.
-Please preserve the original license headers in the bundled source files.
+SPAN also uses third-party software components distributed under their respective licenses.
+Please preserve all applicable copyright, attribution, and license notices.

+---

+## Source code

+The source code for SPAN is available from the SPAN GitHub repository.

 ---